poanetwork/deployment-azure/Ceremony/ceremony.md

 pbcopy < ~/.ssh/id_rsa.pub
 ```
 This command will copy your public key to your clipboard.
 Then switch back to your browser and paste it into this field.
 Note that you should not copy anything in-between, otherwise your clipboard will be overwritten and you'll have to redo this step.
 After pasting check that the key starts with `ssh-rsa`.
-* _On Windows_: open notepad application and open the file with the _public_ key you created on the previous step.
-Select its entire content and paste into this field.
+* _On Windows_: Switch back to PuTTY and right-click in the text field labeled "Public key for pasting into OpenSSH authorized_keys file", choose "Select All", then right-click again in the same text field and choose "Copy".
+Paste selected text into this field.
 After pasting check that the key starts with `ssh-rsa`.

 13. **Netstats Server**: This is the address of a server displaying usage info about the network.
 This address should have been provided to you with initial keys.
 14. **Netstats Secret**: This is a secret code used to connect to the netstats server above.
 This code should have been provided to you as well.